 The Explore cut it beautifully.
 I was so impressed looking at it on the green mat.

 And then…I tried to remove my delicate logo from the mat.

 It ripped and curled and stuck to the mat and my project was ruined.
 If you’re having the same trouble, here are some tips for removing projects from your mats!
-These tips apply to any Cricut, including the Cricut Maker and the Cricut Explore Air 2.
+These tips apply to any Cricut machine, including the Cricut Maker, Cricut Explore Air 2, and Cricut Joy.

 Use The Right Mat

-I used to use the standard green mat for most of my projects, but lately I’ve been using the light grip blue mat more and more.
+I used to use the StandardGrip green mat for most of my projects, but lately I’ve been using the LightGrip blue mat more and more.
 I find that it’s grippier than I think it is, and it releases most projects beautifully.

 Prime Your Mat

 Everyone wants to know how to keep their Cricut mats sticky!
 But one thing that you might find is that a brand new mat is TOO sticky.
 You’re not able to release your projects and end up with a hot, sticky mess on your brand new mat.
 This is particularly true with paper and other delicate materials.